mzio/surgery-tracker/setup-openpose.md

 * But cuda 8 and cudnn 5.1 should work and be the versions to use
 * Try to load a virtualenv for this

+^ Revised issue (6/20): now claims that the GPU is V100?
+* Someone says to use CUDA 9.1 and CUDNN 7 - apparently this works?

 Alternatively, for Python library, try the following to install `pyopenpose`:

 1. Load dependencies: